mGresset/beelieve_in_ourselves/README.md

 The hive weighs around 30kg while the strain gauge's precision is 100g.\
 The hive's heart temperature is approximately 35°C and the inside temperature sensor's precision is 0.5°C whereas in the specifications it was 0.1°C.\
-We also have measured the outside temperature with a sensor's precision equals to 0.5°C.\
+We also have measured the outside temperature with a sensor's precision equals to 0.5°C and the outside humidity sensor's precision of 2%.\
 On the battery level side, we provide to the users a precision of 1% for the battery state and 1% for the photoresistor which allows us to know the intensity light of the solar panel.

 #### Budget